flipwooyoung/oci-google-functions/bucket-to-google-docs/README.md

 ## Guide to utilize this Function on OCI:
+## You can skip to step 9 if you have already done step 1-8.

 1. Create a compartment to hold all the resources that we will create in this guide.